DOI-ONRR/blog-nrrd/src/pages/ga4-transition/index.md

 Outbound Links|Event Name & Outbound & Link URL|Event Count|Hostname contains onrr.gov; Event name exactly matches click
 Site Searches|Event Name & Serch Term|Event Count|Page path + query string contains affiliate=onrr.gov; Event name exactly matches view_search_results

 This table shows the specific dimensions, values, and filters used to get data for each metric.
-This table might look simple, but it did take us several iterations to get the details within it.
+This table might look simple, but it took us several iterations to get the details within it.

 The image below shows the resulting exploration.
 Each metric has its own tab within the exploration.